bkesterbyld/maroon-potato/src/pages/index.md

       - title: Headless Back Office
         title_align: left
         content: >
-          Merge key back office data into one environment—to make sense of it and power fast, intelligent frontends
+          Aggregate disparate data into one environment—to make sense of it and power fast, intelligent frontends
         content_align: left
         actions:
           - label: Learn More